zhangjq0908/Easer/README.en.md

 You can think Easer as a local version of IFTTT: Trigger actions or change settings (*Operation*s, bundled as *Profile*) in different situations (*Event*).

 You can chain *Event*s (set dependencies) as trees.
 Easer will perform Post-Order Traversal to load you Profile(s).

-Are you a developer?
-Extending the functionality of Easer (by adding more *Event*s or *Operation*s) is really simple, and the document [HOWTO](docs/HOWTO.en.md) describes the steps.
-Also, you could have a look at [TODO](docs/TODO.en.md) to see what could be done.

 Also have a look at [wiki](https://github.com/renyuneyun/Easer/wiki), especially [FAQ](https://github.com/renyuneyun/Easer/wiki/FAQ).